devspace-sh/devspace/docs/docs/configuration/config.yaml.md

       dockerfilePath: ./Dockerfile
       # Specifies where the docker context path is
       contextPath: ./
+      # uncomment to not rebuild and redeploy on changes to the dockerfile
+      # autoReload:
+      #  disabled: true
       # use docker as build engine
       docker:
         # Use the minikube docker daemon if the current kubectl context is minikube